stefanheule/obsidian/README.md

 ## Overview

-This is a usable and elegant analog watchface for the Pebble Time.
+This is a usable and elegant analog watchface for the Pebble, Pebble Steel, Pebble Time and Pebble Time Steel.
 It's main features are:

 - High contrast colors, clearly visible in most light conditions.
 - Display of the current date (day and month) as well as day of the week.